 By trust, Buitink means that she doesn’t need to know where every colleague is at any given time.
 “Unless I suspect we’re not doing the right thing, there’s no need to control the situation more than necessary.
 Fortunately, there are very few cases where my intervention is required.
 Each HR colleague is different, and that, of course, is a good thing.
 All that matters is that we are enabling employees to use their talent.”

-It goes without saying that the HR department is important to ManpowerGroup - after all, the entire organisation revolves around the recruitment of people.
+It goes without saying that the HR department is important to ManpowerGroup - after all, the entire organization revolves around the recruitment of people.
 “I’m part of the management group and cooperate very thoroughly with our managing director, financial director and directors of our various labels, such as Manpower and Experis.
 There is always daily consultation; we share a room together.
 Most of the time, we agree with each other, but not always.
 We are, however, always open to each other’s opinion.
 There’s no doubt here that HR is important and has great added value.”

 ManpowerGroup has made several acquisitions in recent years, including PEAK-IT, CiberNederland, iSense and Salarisprofs.
-Benify’s engagement platform will also be introduced into these acquired companies.
+Benify’s benefits platform will also be introduced into these acquired companies.
 “Introducing Benify into our other companies helps facilitate the merge.
 The new parties see the benefits of using one system.”

 Note: This is a translation of a Dutch article written by Charles Sanders and published in CHRO Magazine on 24 October 2019.